All Collections

 • If you sell or purchase stock around balance date, make sure you record the correct event date so that accurate closing stock numbers are captured in the livestock rec.

-• Be consistent in the way you record stock weights, either all live weight or all carcass weight.
+• Be consistent in the way you record stock weights, either all live weight or all carcass weight in the same invoice.

 Did this answer your question?